 - Getting around

-Some past conditions do not affect you today (in remission) but may affect you in the future.
+Some past conditions do not affect you today.
+But your disability may affect you in the future.

-These conditions can make it hard to move ahead or even maintain your career.
-We can team up to develop a plan for you to meet your career goals at a pace that you can sustain.
+Because you have one (or more) of these conditions, it hard to move ahead.
+Even if you can maintain your career, you may struggle to take care of yourself.
+We can team up to develop a plan for you to meet your career goals.
+You can run your career at a pace that you can sustain.

 If you would like to explore more how your disability impacts your workplace and career, schedule a session.